 My soul magnifies the Lord, and my spirit rejoices in God my Savior.

 Verse: For he has regarded the humility of his servant.

-The reading is from St. Paul's Letter to the Hebrews 10:1-18
+The reading is from St. James' Universal Letter 1:1-18